madebits/madebits.github.io/r/cpp-aes-tool.md

 If the input (`-i file`) is not specified, or `-i -` then `stdin` is used.
 If the output (`-o file`) is not specified, or `-o -` then `stdout` is used.
 If the output file exists it will be overwritten!

-The password is specified as string on command-line via `-p`, which is usually convenient, but it be can be unsafe, or via a file using `-f` (reads at most 256 bytes of first line).
+The password is specified as string on command-line via `-p`, which is usually convenient, but it be can be unsafe, or via a file using `-f` (reads at most 1024 bytes from first line in file).
 If you like to type in the password safely in Bash shell use:

  ```bash
  read -p "Password: " -s pass && ./aes -i file.txt -o file.bin -f <(echo -n "$pass")